ARMmbed/mbed-client/docs/Introduction.md

         }

 ```
-For yotta  based builds, to overwrite reconnection retry count and reconnection time interval, you need to create a `config.json` file in the application level.
+For yotta  based builds, to overwrite the reconnection retry count and reconnection time interval, you need to create a `config.json` file in the application level.

 *Example:*
 ```